OpenMDAO/OpenMDAO/openmdao/docs/examples/beam_optimization/beam_optimization.rst

 where :math:`K` is the stiffness matrix.
 However, in practice, we augment the linear system with Lagrange multipliers to apply the boundary constraints at the first node.

 Since our model contains a system of equations, we use the adjoint method to compute the gradient of the objective with respect to the beam height vector.
+The model is shown below.

+.. raw:: html
+    :file: n2.html

 Implementation: group
 ---------------------